 h j =σ(z)=11+e −z j hj=σ(z)=11+e−zj

-The following is our code implementation which is pretty self-explainatory.
-The purpose is to demonstrate exactly how we do the weight multiplication and apply the sigmoid function.
-In this program, we use Numpy which is a package for scientific computing with Python.
-It provides many mathematic operations and array manipulations that we need.
+The following code implementation is self-explanatory.
+This demonstrates exactly how we do the weight multiplication and apply the sigmoid function.
+In this program, we use Numpy, a package for scientific computing with Python.
+It provides the many needed mathematical operations and array manipulations.

-We provide coding to help audience to verify their understanding.
-Nevertheless, a full understand of the code is not needed or suggested.
+We provide coding to help the audience verify their understanding.
+Nevertheless, a full understanding of this code is not needed or suggested.

 import numpy as np